Featured projects (a closer look)Click on the pictures to read more about our featured projects. Read about all our

 You can read more about this project on their website (information in Dutch).

-In December 2016, in honour of his 85th birthday, Jan Terlouw – a former Dutch politician – gave a short speech on National Television, which touched the hearts of the viewers.
+In December 2016, in honor of his 85th birthday, Jan Terlouw – a former Dutch politician – gave a short speech on National Television, which touched the hearts of the viewers.
 The message: a sustainable society based on trust.
 He appealed to younger generations to take the lead.
 This fragile monologue made an impact and can be seen as a counter-sound towards the Dutch political populist movements.
 The result is an annual event in the Deventer Theatre comprising of a duo-lecture by a young Future Maker and a renowned speaker who will give their vision on the world of tomorrow.
-The purpose of the lectures is to establish dialogue between generations and to encourage action to contribute to a more sustainable world.
+The purpose of the lectures is to establish a dialogue between generations and to encourage action to contribute to a more sustainable world.
 In addition to the annual lecture, the Deventer Theatre offers a weekly stage to a young thinker, doer or maker.
 Forty new Future Makers are scheduled for 2019.

 You can look back the speech on Youtube.

 This project supported three community-based heat transition initiatives in the Netherlands by providing professional advice on developing bottom-up strategies for the transition from gas to sustainable heating sources.
 In the Netherlands, municipalities are searching for solutions with housing corporations and energy cooperatives, together with the community.
-In 2021, every Dutch municipality developed an vision on their local heat transition.
-This project developed a strategy for the use sustainable heating sources for energy cooperatives in the Netherlands and executed three pilots in 2019 and 2020.
+In 2021, every Dutch municipality developed a vision for their local heat transition.
+This project developed a strategy for the use of sustainable heating sources for energy cooperatives in the Netherlands and executed three pilots in 2019 and 2020.
 Atrivé and TAUW worked together with local communities and local energy organizations to find appropriate solutions.
-Virtual Reality (VR) was used to visualize the options to local residents.
+Virtual Reality (VR) was used to visualize the options for local residents.

 You can find information on the pilots (in Dutch) on TAUW’s website: